The-SamminAter/Scripts/README.md

 Feel free to use or modify them however you want

-Red Dragon.terminal is a cool Terminal profile that I created, it kind of looks like Kali Linux's Terminal
+Red Dragon.terminal is a cool Terminal profile that I created, it reminds me of Kali Linux's Terminal